-The Department of Education at Faulkner University is accredited by the National Council for Accreditation of Teacher Education (NCATE), www.ncate.org.
+The Department of Education at Faulkner University is accredited by the National Council for Accreditation of Teacher Education (NCATE.
 This accreditation covers initial teacher preparation programs at the Montgomery campus.
 The initial teacher preparation programs include the Department's undergraduate programs and the alternative certification graduate programs.

-The Department of Education is approved by the Alabama State Department of Education (ALDSE), www.alsde.edu.
 The Department of Education is approved to offer undergraduate degree programs leading to the Class B Alabama Teaching Certificate and graduate degree programs leading to the Alternate A Alabama Teaching Certificate.
-All of the programs satisfy the ALSDE's Alabama Quality Teacher Standards (http://alex.state.al.us/leadership/alqts_full.pdf) in compliance with the No Child Left Behind Act of 2001 (NCLB, www.ed.gov/nclb) and the standards for the Highly Qualified Teacher status.
+All of the programs satisfy the ALSDE's Alabama Quality Teacher Standards in compliance with the No Child Left Behind Act of 2001 and the standards for the Highly Qualified Teacher status.
 The Department of Education's approved ALSDE program areas and the associated ALSDE certification endorsement areas are summarized in the following chart.